 Whether you’re an experienced parent, doing it for the first time or have a very short babysitting resume, there’s one thing everyone can agree on.
-Kids can be picky eaters which in turn can be a real pain in the butt for those feeding them.
+Kids can be picky eaters, which in turn can be a real pain in the butt for those feeding them.
 We all know that kids can’t be put in charge of their own eating habits.
 Your kid’s diet would never be balanced enough if they had total control.

 I mean, put a carrot and a chocolate bar in front of them and which do you think they’ll pick?
 Although to be fair, I know a few adults would go for the chocolate too.